Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 We entered one that was already functioning.

 ---
 ## The Route (Context)

-Baltra → Santa Cruz → Finch Bay → Highlands → Charles Darwin Research Center → North Seymour → Bartolomé → South Plaza → Santa Fe → Santa Cruz
+Baltra → Santa Cruz → Finch Bay → Charles Darwin Research Center → Tortuga Bay → North Seymour → Las Bachas Beach → Divine Bay → Santa Cruz Highlands → Lava Tunnels → South Plaza → Santa Fe → Santa Cruz

 A movement through islands where access is regulated, interaction is limited, and observation often matters more than participation.

+The route crossed beaches, mangroves, highlands, volcanic landscapes, and open water, revealing how a system functions across environments that appear separate but remain interconnected.

 Movement did not follow a single direction.

+Each island expressed the same system differently.
+Wildlife, landscape, and ocean conditions shifted from place to place, yet remained linked through the forces that sustained them.

 What appeared isolated remained connected through water, adaptation, and continuation.